swmcguire/ReadMe_Generator/README.md

 undefined

 ## Contributing
-If you'd like to contribute please feel free to reach out at swmcguire1@comcast.net
+If you'd like to contribute please feel free to reach out at mase

 ## Tests
 Not Applicable in this scenario

 ## Questions
-If you have any questions feel free to reach out at https://github.com/swmcguire Any additional questions please reach out to me directly at swmcguire1@comcast.net
+If you have any questions feel free to reach out at https://github.com/sean Any additional questions please reach out to me directly at mase